-- the rules and guidance directly relevant to sponsor services; - the procedural requirements and processes of the FCA - the due diligence process required in order to provide sponsor services in accordance with LR 8.3 UKLR 24.2 and LR 8.4 UKLR 24.3 - the responsibilities and obligations of a sponsor set out in LR 8 UKLR 24, and - specialist industry sectors and/or certain types of company, if relevant to the sponsor services it provides or intends to provide competency sets; depending on a sponsor's business model, it may wish to consider other relevant areas.
+- the rules and guidance directly relevant to sponsor services; - the procedural requirements and processes of the FCA - the due diligence process required in order to provide sponsor services in accordance with UKLR 24.2 and UKLR 24.3

+- the responsibilities and obligations of a sponsor set out in UKLR 24, and - specialist industry sectors and/or certain types of company, if relevant to the sponsor services it provides or intends to provide.

+TN/714 provides a description of the types of skills and knowledge that we expect sponsors to consider when assessing their understanding of each of these competency sets; depending on a sponsor's business model, it may wish to consider other relevant areas.
 However, we consider the competency sets listed above to be the core abilities a sponsor should be able to demonstrate when assessing whether it is competent to carry out sponsor services.